 - An individual care and treatment plan should be drawn up and reviewed regularly.

-- A named person should manage and deliver an individual's care (eg the GP or drugs worker).
-They may be known as the 'keyworker'.
+- A consistent, named person should manage and deliver an individual's care (eg, the GP or drugs worker).
+They are known as the 'keyworker'.

 - If detoxification and/or substitute prescribing are requested, after an initial assessment, GPs can refer to local specialist community drug services and there are usually locally agreed shared care guidelines.
 A care plan between the drug misuser and the service provider can then be drawn up.